Are you wondering what a brindle pitbull is?

 Their height varies from 16 – 19 inches.
 However, they weigh more than the brindle American pit bull terrier between 55 – 85 pounds.

-It might be difficult to see a difference between the Brindles at foresight.
+It might be difficult to see a difference between the Brindles at foresight, especially when looking at stock photos.
 Their medium size height suits them perfectly, it allows them to exercise especially in a large play space with active owners.

 Their size and weight differ according to gender.
 Take for instance Brindle pup.
 A male puppy is between 14 -21 inches tall and weighs around 40 – 70 pounds while a female brindle puppy is about 14 – 18 inches tall and weighs around 30 – 60 pounds.
 So, the male brindle puppies are usually taller and weightier than their female counterpart.